 Hi, I'm Irene.

-I am a staff science/grant writer at The Buck Institute for Research on Aging, a non-profit research institute that focuses on extending the “healthspan,” which is defined as the length of time someone is healthy, not just alive.
+I am a science/grant writer at The Buck Institute for Research on Aging, a non-profit research institution that focuses on extending the “healthspan,” which is defined as the length of time someone is healthy, not just alive.

 As a scientist coming from a family of non-scientists (a banker, a store manager, and a fashion designer), I realized the importance of effective science communication even before I started exploring #scicomm careers.
 The gap that exists between the scientists with their mountain of knowledge and the general public who is eager to make informed choices motivated me to dive into science writing and outreach.